jonsimonsen/Procap/README.md

 Friday
 ------
--Made function to create divs inside a div for displaying charts.
+-Made script to create divs inside a div for displaying charts.
 Included learning basic debugging of JS.
 H
 -Commiting version 0.4
+-Made script to enable cycling through charts.
+H
+-Added more comments to the code.
+C
+-Commiting version 0.45

 versions
 --------